w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 # What NoSQL means

-The term has been first used in 1998 by Carlo Strozzi
+The term was first used in 1998 by Carlo Strozzi.

 - It referred to an open-source RDBMS that used a query language different from SQL

-In 2009 it was adopted by a meetup in San Francisco
+In 2009, it was adopted by a meetup in San Francisco.

 - Goal: discuss open-source projects related to the newest databases from Google and Amazon
 - Participants: Voldemort, Cassandra, Dynomite, HBase, Hypertable, CouchDB, MongoDB